 SCR requires checkpoint data to be stored primarily as a file per process.
 However, writing a large number of files is inefficient or difficult to manage on some file systems.
 To alleviate this problem, SCR provides an abstraction called "containers".
-When writing data to or reading data from the prefix directory, SCR combines multiple application files into a container.
-Containers are disabled by default.
-To enable them, set the SCR_USE_CONTAINERS parameter to 1.
+When writing data to or reading data from the prefix directory, SCR combines multiple application files a) Determine process missing files, i.e., the root.